Timendus/chip8-test-suite/README.md

 * [Run this ROM in Octo](https://timendus.github.io/chip8-test-suite/5-quirks.html)
   to see what's supposed to happen

-CHIP-8, SCHIP and XO-CHIP have subtle differences in the way they interpret the bytecode.
+CHIP-8, SUPER-CHIP and XO-CHIP have subtle differences in the way they interpret the bytecode.
 We often call these differences quirks.
 This test detects which quirks your interpreter implements, and if those quirks match the platform you're trying to target.
 This is one of the hardest parts to "get right" and often a reason why "some games work, but some don't".

 ### The menu